 - Other cardmembers in your industry highly recommend owning the Gold Card

 As this card has a $295 annual fee ($375 if the application is received on or after 2/1/24; See Rates & Fees) and doesn’t offer travel credits or complimentary airport lounge access that frequent flyers can quickly redeem, this isn’t the most popular card for travel hacking.
-This can also work to your advantage because there isn’t much incentive to open the card, use the benefits and cancel before your card anniversary date.
+This can also work to your advantage because there isn’t much incentive to open the card, use the benefits, and cancel before your card anniversary date.

 Tip: If you are interested in earning points and miles to maximize your travel experiences, check out our post on the best travel credit cards.

 If you still can’t qualify, you can try asking the agent if you pre-qualify for a different American Express business card.
 It never hurts to ask, and it saves an unnecessary application if you don’t get approved for a different card.

 Getting the American Express® Business Gold Card is one thing to consider.
 However, you should also determine if you can earn the card’s welcome offer before applying.

 American Express has a “once in a lifetime” policy for earning welcome bonuses.
 If you have owned the Gold Card in the past and earned the welcome offer, you can’t earn it a second time.

 There is also this one condition: